My name is Maria Dinu and I live in Bucharest, Romania.

 I write about how to get more time to do the things that matter, whether it’s hobbies, your family or your social life.
 Most of my writing comes from my own experiences, as I live and learn together with my readers.

 I’m a part time coach and a full time HR professional, which is why I also blog about business, careers, people development and coaching.
-I’ve completed my formation as a coach at International Coach Academy (ICA), an ICF certified school, as a Professional Certified Coach.
+I’ve completed my formation as a coach at International Coach Academy (ICA), a coaching school certified by the International Coach Federation.
+Later, in 2015, I also completed the MindLearners Transformational Coaching Programme, a wonderful learning experience delivered by the amazing Alis Anagnostakis & Delia Sofonea.

 I welcome comments, input or questions – you can contact me at: